jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Darth Blockbuster will never understand what you know.

-Do you think corporate or government bureaucrats really understand the frontline pain points of our health-care systems COVID-19 response?
+Do you think corporate or government bureaucrats really understand the frontline pain points of our healthcare systems COVID-19 response?
 How could they, if they don't feel fear every time they punch their clock-like paramedics, cleaners, nurses, doctors?

 All we have to do is connect this frontline pain, with modern technology, and Main Street will once again hold the levers of power.
 And, all the antagonists can do to stop you is play defense.